suhasmaddali/Predicting-Readability-of-Texts-Using-Machine-Learning/README.md

 ## Exploratory Data Analysis (EDA)

-In this section, we would focus our attention on the data itself and important visualizations that can have an positive impact on determining whether a text is readable or not.
-Exploratory data analysis (EDA) is an important step in machine learning where we can determine the important features in our data.
-In addition, we can determine if there are any outliers in the data or not.
+In this section, our primary focus is on the data and essential visualizations that aid in assessing the readability of text.
+Exploratory Data Analysis (EDA) plays a crucial role in machine learning as it helps identify significant features within the data.
+Additionally, EDA allows us to detect the presence of any outliers.

-In the dataframe, we find excerpts that contain the actual output or difficulty in the dataframe.
-We have the output to be the target which is basically the difficult score for the excerpts.
+Within the dataframe, we observe excerpts that include the actual output or difficulty level.
+The target variable in this context is the difficulty score assigned to each excerpt.

 <img src = "https://github.com/suhasmaddali/Predicting-Readability-of-Texts-Using-Machine-Learning/blob/main/images/Input%20data%20head.jpg"/>